iz-hafiz/CSS_Hamburger_Menu/README.md

 # CSS_Hamburger_Menu

-Hamburger Menu animation create by combination of HTML, CSS and Javascript
+Hamburger Menu animation create by combination of HTML, CSS and Javascript.
+I do not create this from scratch.
+It just collection of Hamburger Menu Animation that I learned online that has modified by me.

 ## Left Slide